ivan-tkatchev/tab/README.md

 `hash String -> UInt`

 `head`
 : Accepts a sequence or array and returns an equivalent sequence that is truncated to be no longer than N elements.
-See also: `skip`.
+See also: `skip`, `stripe`.
 Usage:
 `head Seq[a], UInt -> Seq[a]`
 `head Arr[a], UInt -> Seq[a]`